jadenyjw/utsc-cs-frosh/README.md

 **What other courses do I have to take?**

-*You must fulfill your [breadth requirements](https://www.utsc.utoronto.ca/aacc/sites/utsc.utoronto.ca.aacc/files/tipsheets/Academic_Advising_Tipsheets/BreadthRequirements.pdf).*
+*You must fulfill your [breadth requirements](https://www.utsc.utoronto.ca/aacc/sites/utsc.utoronto.ca.aacc/files/tipsheets/Academic_Advising_Tipsheets/BreadthRequirements.pdf) as well as a writing requirement.*

 ## Textbooks